← Back to research

 Bottom Line

-Vercel AI Gateway is the simplest way to access multiple AI providers from a single API.
-Zero markup pricing is genuinely competitive — you're not paying a premium for the convenience.
+Vercel AI Gateway is the simplest way to access multiple AI providers from a single API, and June 2026 production-index data shows it operating at serious scale.
+Zero markup pricing is genuinely competitive, though the ZDR surcharge and payment processing fees mean "no platform fees" deserves an asterisk.

 Research by Ry Walker Research